thycotic/dsv-docs/product/setup/index.md

         (4) Cache then server, but allow expired cache if server unreachable
 ```

-Note that in this context, *server* simply means the technical elements in the cloud that collectively manifest as though a unitary entity, not a literal server.
+Note that in this context, *server* simply means the technical elements in the Cloud that collectively manifest as though a unitary entity, not a literal server.

 * DSV defaults to **never** caching Secrets.
 Every credential request requires an API call.